aragon/connect/docs/advanced/app-subgraphs.md

 Making a subgraph for an aragon app is not much different from making any other kind of subgraph.
 To learn how to do that, check out [TheGraphs's documentation](https://thegraph.com/docs).

-In this subgraph template, we merely hook up a bunch of Aragon related data sources that will detect any installed organization, app, token, etc in Aragon deployments.
-This is hidden from you, so that writting the subgraph is as similar as possible as writting a normal subgraph.
+In our app subgraphs, we merely hook up a bunch of Aragon related data sources that will detect any installed organization, app, token, etc in Aragon deployments.
+This is hidden from you, so that writing the subgraph is as similar as possible as writing a normal subgraph.

 ## Step by step guide for using this guide